realiarthur/react-fieldset/README.md

 ***
 ### readOnly
-Sometimes it need to set readOnly for few Fields.
-So, FieldSet provide it **directly to your Fields components** (not into context, like other props).
+Sometimes it need to set same readOnly prop for few Fields.
+So, FieldSet provide it **directly to your Field components** (not into context, like other props).
 Feel free to use FieldSet without name-prefix:
 ```jsx
 //This one
 <Field name="facebook" readOnly={true} />